cschweda/poker-hand-analyzer/README.md

-# Poker Hand Analyzer
+# JavaScript Poker Hand Analyzer

-An interactive web application that demonstrates poker hand analysis using bit manipulation.
-This implementation is based on the brilliant bit manipulation technique described in [this CodeProject article](https://www.codeproject.com/Articles/569271/A-Poker-hand-analyzer-in-JavaScript-using-bit-math) by subskybox.
+This project visualizes how binary bit manipulation can analyze a 5-card poker hand with surprising efficiency.

 ## Original Implementation